Navarro County has been declared for Individual Assistance in the Presidential Declaration for the October Severe Weather.

 Survivors from the October severe weather in Navarro County can start registering for FEMA Assistance by calling 1-800-621-3362 or online at www.DisasterAssistance.gov.
 FEMA inspectors will begin making appointments with residents that applied for assistance.
 This information should be released to the public as soon as possible.

 In all presidentially declared counties for Individual Assistance, when an applicant registers with FEMA and becomes eligible for a Damaged Housing Inspection, the inspection is sent to a FEMA contractor inspector.
 The inspector contacts the applicant to set up an appointment for a time and date and also goes over what documentation needs to be provided for proof of residency.
 Then the inspector meets with the applicant at the residence and performs their inspection.
-I have also included a copy of the badge that is NOT for public release but should be made available to the local law enforcement.

 • Contractors perform an adjudicated background check prior to inspector’s activation to work